Devstric/Portfolio/README.md

     </p>
 <br>

-[Multimedia Simulator App](https://github.com/Mohanedy98/multimedia-algorithms) is an iOS & Android app made using **Flutter** and **Dart** This app implement some basic multimedia compression algorithms (step by step) also some techniques used in multimedia like quantization using dart and flutter
+[Multimedia Algorithms App](https://github.com/Mohanedy98/multimedia-algorithms) is an iOS & Android app made using **Flutter** and **Dart** This app implement some basic multimedia compression algorithms (step by step) also some techniques used in multimedia like quantization using dart and flutter

 <h4 align="left"> 🚀 Supported Platforms </h4>
 <p align="left">